 Alaska Middle College School (AMCS) is Alaska's first dual-enrollment high school in which students are concurrently enrolled in both high school and college courses.
+AMCS is for students in 11th and 12th grade.
 AMCS students have the opportunity to complete their high school graduation requirements while accruing college credits toward a wide array of degree programs.
-Some students may be able to earn their Associates Degree by the time they graduate high school depending on course load.
-College courses are taught by UAA faculty, and ASD teachers provide individualized academic support to ensure students are successful in their college courses as they undergo an early transition to college.
+AMCS is a college immersion program where university courses are taught by UAA faculty, and ASD teachers provide academic support in the form of advisory classes to ensure students are successful in their college courses as they undergo an early transition to college.
 College courses become a part of a student's college transcript as well as their ASD transcript.